 Catherine McKenna, the Minister for the Environment and Climate Change, held an event at St. George Catholic Church in February 2017 dedicated to caring for “our common home,” otherwise known as the environment.

-The Green Churches Network hosted the event, whose mission it is to involve the Catholic church in the
+The Green Churches Network hosted the event, whose mission it is to involve the Catholic church in the environmental movement.
+Minister McKenna was associated with the group from November 2016 to May 2017.

 Several guests representing the church spoke in support of environmental activism, with McKenna’s statements reflecting a rather unusual approach to tackling climate change.